p-org/P/Src/PRuntimes/PJavaRuntime/README.md

-# PrtSandbox
+# Java PRT

-An experimental Coyote-like state machine runtime for P.
+This project is the Java runtime for executing monitors compiled by the P Java backend.
+It reimplements a subset of the Coyote state machine runtime.

 ## Building